Miles of Green Mountain boxwoods growing at the nursery, ready to be used in landscape projects all over the US.

 The most common topic surrounding box hedges over the past few years is Boxwood Blight.
 This fungal disease is easily spread from plant to plant, particularly in wet areas.
 Infection results in leaf drop and eventual death of the plant.
 It affects boxwoods, Sweet Box (Sarcococca sp.), and Pachysandra.

 No boxwood variety as of yet has been shown to be fully resistant to Green Mountain Boxwood Blight, but there are definitely some that are more resistant than others.
-Green Mountain has shown itself to be among the top varieties for resistance, although different studies have had inconsistent results regarding exactly how near the top it falls.
+Green Mountain Boxwood has shown itself to be among the top varieties for resistance, although different studies have had inconsistent results regarding exactly how near the top it falls.
 Our box hedge are certified blight-free by our participation in the voluntary Oregon Boxwood Blight Cleanliness Program.
 We go through rigorous cleanliness practices and have regular inspections to ensure our small boxwood hedge are 100% clean.
-We are approved to ship boxwood into any state.
+We are approved to ship buxus into any state.

 While the thought of Blight can be scary, the good news is that it can be effectively prevented and controlled by careful cultural practices.
 The main factors are cleanliness (cleaning up leaf debris, thinning plants to improve airflow), and water practices (avoid leaf wetness and planting sites must be well draining).
 There are also some products available that can be applied to control the pathogen.
 If you do have an area where you have lost boxwoods to blight, we don’t recommend planting boxwoods again, but maybe try a substitute such as Hick’s Yew (Taxus x media ‘Hicksii’).